hkvinge/hkvinge.github.io/publications.md

 ---
 ### Data science and applied math

-1. Henry Kvinge and Mark Blumstein, **Letting symmetry guide visualization: multidimensional scaling on groups**, submitted Nov.
-2018.
+1. Henry Kvinge and Mark Blumstein, **Letting symmetry guide visualization: multidimensional scaling on groups**, submitted to CVPR 2018.

 2. Henry Kvinge, Elin Farnell, Michael Kirby, and Chris Peterson, **Monitoring the shape of weather, soundscapes, and dynamical systems: a new statistic for dimension-driven data analysis on large data sets**, accepted to the 2018 IEEE International Conference on Big Data, Seattle.
 [ArXiv version](https://arxiv.org/abs/1810.11562)